linuxserver/docker-documentation/finances.md

 ## Charter
-We will at all times attempt to keep a surplus of $2,000 in the bank account, or an amount which covers our yearly expenses, whichever is higher.
+We will at all times attempt to keep a surplus of $6,000 in the bank account, or an amount which covers 3 years of expenses, whichever is higher.
 All other money will be disbursed by agreement of a general consensus of linuxserver.io staff members.

 ## Annual Expenses
 * DigitalOcean yearly costs (currently paid for) **$1200**